-If you are looking for a stable career in an office setting, Office Administration may be the ideal job for you.
+If you are looking for a stable career in an office setting, Office Administration Associate Degree may be ideal for you.
 There is never a dull moment in this dynamic environment where you have the opportunity to help your employer reach goals and grow personally.
 A bonus you will enjoy is the variety of positions within office administration in many different industries.

 Ans: Office Administration is composed of daily, weekly, and monthly activities related to an organization’s success.
 They are varied and include, but are not limited to: